Generative art

 Momentos de calma

-Built in Python—numpy for the math, matplotlib for the draw—each output is an abstract composition on that wide beige surface.
+Built in Python with numpy for the math and matplotlib for the draw.
+Each output is an abstract composition on that wide beige surface.

 One recipe

 Seeds nudge distortions only a computer could love: serene drifts beside violent pumps and dumps.
-Same emotional groundwork, infinitely many confessions—a single collection, countless stories from the same hand.
+Same emotional groundwork, infinitely many confessions from one collection, countless stories from the same hand.